We cannot tell the precise moment when friendship is formed...

 "We cannot tell the precise moment when friendship is formed.
 As in filling a vessel drop by drop, there is at last a drop which makes it run over; so in a series of kindnesses there is at last one which makes the heart run over."

-The quote was originally published in The Life of Samuel Johnson, LL.D. where it appears in connection with Boswell and Johnson's visit to Dr. Butter in Derby.
+The quote was originally published in the first edition of The Life of Samuel Johnson, LL.D. in 1791 where it appears in connection with Boswell and Johnson's visit to a Dr. Butter in Derby.
 It also appears in the Boswell in Extremes, 1776-1778 volume of Boswell's journals, as a part of the so-called "Journal of a Jaunt to Ashbourne" (10-27.
 September 1777), which was used as the basis for the section covering the same period of time in the Life of Johnson.

 It is unclear if the quote should be attributed to Dr. Johnson or to Boswell himself.
 It appears in a paragraph where Boswell refers to "having learnt" from Dr. Johnson,